Tobio89/rust-img-merge/README.md

   --source-dimensions <SOURCE_DIM> <SOURCE_DIM>
   --out <OUTPUT_FILE>
 ```

 You can also use `--dry-run` to specify a dry run that doesn't write a file.

+For convenience, you can use `./cmd.sh` to run a pre-prepared command, which will produce a file based on the example assets provided.